 The benefits of a smokefree bar or club are clear.
 A smokefree bar rids the air of secondhand smoke, protecting the health of both patrons and employees.
 Plus, it lowers costs for maintenance and cleaning too.

 Find a Smokefree Bar or Club

 Free the Night is a statewide Oklahoma campaign that encourages bars and clubs to voluntarily adopt smokefree policies.
-You can even use their site to find smokefree bars and clubs around you.
-Learn more about Free the Night here.
+You can even use their site to find smokefree bars and clubs near you.
+Learn more about Free the Night.